Library I am a Lecturer How to find zero cost to students flexibly-licensed textbooks

 • Unlimited: There is no cap on the number of users who can access the text at the same time.

-• 1 or 3 user licenses: Use is limited to only 1 or 3 users at the same time.
-These are often restricted to read-online only access (or chapter downloads) to prevent books being locked for extended periods.
+• 1 or 3 user licences: Use is limited to only 1 or 3 users at the same time.
+These texts are often restricted to read-online access (or chapter downloads) to maximise student access.

-• Printing, copying and download limits: Individual titles will have different settings, it is important to consider whether these will suit your students needs.
+• Printing, copying and download limits: Individual titles will offer different functionality limits.
+It is important to consider whether these limits will suit the needs of your subjects and students.

 Open educational resources (OERs)

-OERs offer many benefits for learning and teaching.
-OERs usually:
+OERs offer many benefits for learning and teaching, including:

-• Can be downloaded in their entirety so that students without the internet can use them at home
+• Can be downloaded in their entirety, allowing students without internet access to use it offline at home.

 • Offer unlimited simultaneous usage, copying, printing and download functionality.